hmcts/ops-runbooks/BAIS/BAIS-Windows-Firewall.md

 ```bash
 git checkout -b BRANCH-NAME
 ```
-4. Naviagte to newansible/files where you will see 4 CSV files containing firewall rules.
+4. Navigate to newansible/files where you will see 4 CSV files containing firewall rules.
 (2 NLE and 2 Prod)
 5. Replace the entire contents of the relevant CSV file with the contents from the DTSPO ticket.
 6. Uncomment the Ansible steps which execute the code in: terraform/infrastructure/application/stack/02-servers/30-dmz.tf Find the following line and remove the starting block comment